Malachi Flynn: Professional career

-Toronto Raptors (2020–present)
+Toronto Raptors (2020–2023)

 Flynn was selected with the 29th pick in the first round of the 2020 NBA draft by the Toronto Raptors, the first San Diego State player to be drafted in the first round since Kawhi Leonard in 2011.
 He made his debut for the Raptors on December 23, 2020, playing one minute against the New Orleans Pelicans.
 On February 3, 2021, Flynn was assigned to the Raptors' NBA G League affiliate, the Raptors 905.
 On February 18, 2021, Flynn was recalled from his NBA G League assignment.
 On April 10, 2021, Flynn scored a then career-high 20 points and dished out a career-high 11 assists with two rebounds and steals in a 135–115 win against the Cleveland Cavaliers.
-On April 14, 2021, Flynn scored a new career-high 22 points with five rebounds, three assists and two steals in a 103–108 loss against the Atlanta Hawks.
+On April 14, 2021, Flynn scored a then career-high 22 points with five rebounds, three assists and two steals in a 103–108 loss against the Atlanta Hawks.
 On May 4, 2021, Flynn was named Eastern Conference Rookie of the Month for April 2021.

 On March 4, 2022, Flynn scored a season-high 20 points, alongside three rebounds and eight assists, in a 97–103 loss to the Orlando Magic.

+New York Knicks (2023–2024)

+On December 30, 2023, Flynn, along with O.G.
+Anunoby and Precious Achiuwa, were traded to the New York Knicks in exchange for RJ Barrett, Immanuel Quickley and a second-round pick.

+Detroit Pistons (2024)

+On February 8, 2024, Flynn, Ryan Arcidiacono, Evan Fournier, Quentin Grimes and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.

+On April 3, Flynn scored a career-high 50 points against the Atlanta Hawks, tying him with Nick Anderson for the second-highest amount of points scored by a player coming off the bench in NBA history, behind Jamal Crawford.
+Additionally, he became the player with the lowest career scoring average with 5.2 to score 50 points in an NBA game, a record previously set by Terrence Ross, who averaged 7.4 points per game at the time.

+Austin Spurs (2024–2025)

+On August 7, 2024, Flynn signed with the San Antonio Spurs, but was waived on October 19.
+On October 29, he joined the Austin Spurs.

+Charlotte Hornets (2025)

+On February 28, 2025, Flynn signed a 10-day contract with the Charlotte Hornets.

+Bahçeşehir Koleji (2025–present)

+On June 1, 2025, Flynn signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).
+On November 5, 2025, Flynn received a Hoops Agents Player of the Week Award for Round 6.
+He had the game-high 36 points, 4 rebounds, and 5 assists for his team's victory.